d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout_vn.md

 <!--
 The key challenge then is *how* to inject this noise.
-One idea is too inject the noise in an *unbiased* manner so that the expected value of each layer---fixing the others equal to the value it would have taken absent noise.
+One idea is to inject the noise in an *unbiased* manner so that the expected value of each layer---while fixing the others---equals to the value it would have taken absent noise.
 -->

 Thách thức chính bây giờ là làm thế nào để thêm nhiễu.